mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 The following terminology is used throughout the documentation.

 **Application Programming Interface (API):**  The public classes, methods, and functions provided by `Mimi` to facilitate construction of custom scripts and work with existing models.
-Function documentation provided in "docstrings" in the [reference](http://anthofflab.berkeley.edu/Mimi.jl/latest/reference.html) define the Mimi API in more detail.
-A list of named exported by Mimi can be found [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/).
+Function documentation provided in "docstrings" in the [Reference](@ref) define the Mimi API in more detail.

 # Available Tutorials

 1. **Run an Existing Model**

-   [Tutorial 1](http://anthofflab.berkeley.edu/Mimi.jl/latest/tutorials/tutorial_1.html) steps through the tasks to download, run, and view the results of a registered model such as [FUND](http://www.fund-model.org).
+   [Tutorial 1: Run an Existing Model](@ref) steps through the tasks to download, run, and view the results of a registered model such as [FUND](http://www.fund-model.org).
 It should be usable for all users, including first-time users, and is a good place to start when learning to use Mimi.

 2. **Modify an Existing Model**

-   [Tutorial 2](http://anthofflab.berkeley.edu/Mimi.jl/latest/tutorials/tutorial_2.html) builds on Tutorial 1, showing how to modify an existing model such as [DICE](https://github.com/anthofflab/mimi-dice-2010.jl).
+   [Tutorial 2: Modify an Existing Model](@ref) builds on Tutorial 1, showing how to modify an existing model such as [DICE](https://github.com/anthofflab/mimi-dice-2010.jl).

 3. **Create a Model**

-   [Tutorial 3](http://anthofflab.berkeley.edu/Mimi.jl/latest/tutorials/tutorial_3.html) takes a step beyond using registered models, explaining how to create a model from scratch.
+   [Tutorial 3: Constructing A One-Region Model](@ref) takes a step beyond using registered models, explaining how to create a model from scratch.

 4. **Monte Carlo Simulation**

-   [Tutorial 4](http://anthofflab.berkeley.edu/Mimi.jl/latest/tutorials/tutorial_4.html) explores Mimi's Monte Carlo Simulation support, using both the simple 2-Region tutorial model and [FUND](http://www.fund-model.org) examples.
+   [Tutorial 4: Monte Carlo Simulation (MCS) Support](@ref) explores Mimi's Monte Carlo Simulation support, using both the simple 2-Region tutorial model and [FUND](http://www.fund-model.org) examples.

 # Requirements and Initial Setup